WilliamQLiu/williamqliu.github.io/_posts/2019-05-06-ruby-intermediate.md

 Intermediate Ruby Notes

+## Modules and Classes

+A Class can be instantiated but a module cannot.
+A module cannot be more than a library of methods.
+A class can hold its state (by keeping track of instance variables) and can be duplicated as many times as you want.
+If you ever need to instantiate something or have it exist over time, use a class instead of a module.
+Think of a module as a library of methods that you can include in your classes.

+### Modules

+You can include a module of methods in your project by using `include` in your class.
+Now you have access to all its methods as instance methods.
+This is the most common usage of modules, which add methods as instance methods.

+    class MyClass
+      include MyModule
+    end

+You can also `extend` your module instead of including your module, although this is less common.
+When you extend your module, it makes all the methods class methods.

+    class MyClass
+      extend MyModule
+    end

+Examples

+    module ModuleExample
+      def foo
+        'foo'
+      end
+    end

+    # Including modules binds the methods to the object instance
+    class Person
+      include ModuleExample
+    end

+    # IRB
+    Person.foo # NoMethodError: undefined method 'foo' for Person:Class
+    Person.new.foo # 'foo'

+    # Extending modules binds the methods to the class itself
+    class Book
+      extend ModuleExample
+    end

+    # IRB
+    Book.foo # 'foo'
+    Book.new.foo # NoMethodError: undefined method 'foo'

 ## Namespacing (module) for your Gem

 You're using other people's Gems and marking the versions in a `Gemfile`.